 An AMA policy series, Improving the Health Insurance Marketplace, covers topics and actions to promote a strong health insurance market that benefits both patients and physicians.
 The series puts forward policy proposals to strengthen the impact of reforms in the Affordable Care Act, as well as guide state-level health reform proposals.

-The following AMA white papers explore strategies to foster healthy markets:
+The following AMA policy briefs explore strategies to foster healthy markets:

 The Overview (PDF) provides a summary of topics covered in the white paper series, and includes strategies the AMA believes should be implemented to support the development of strong and competitive health insurance markets through which individuals and families can purchase affordable health insurance that meets their health care needs.